signalogic/SigSRF_SDK/mediaTest_readme.md

 2. Packet/media threads should not be preempted.
 To safeguard against this, the following basic guidelines are recommended:

     - run a clean platform.
 For SigSRF software running on a server, don't run other applications, even housekeeping applications, unless absolutely necessary.
-For SigSRF software running in containers or VMs, consider the larger picture of what is running outside the VM or container
+For SigSRF software running in containers or VMs, also consider the larger picture of what is running outside the VM or container
     - run a minimal Linux.
 No GUI or web browser, no database, no extra applications, etc. Linux housekeeping tasks that run at regular intervals should temporarily be disabled
     - network I/O should be limited to packet flow handled by pktlib and/or applications using pktlib